UNDREAM: Bridging Differentiable Rendering and Photorealistic Simulation for End-to-end Adversarial Attacks: Related Work

 \subsection{Simulation in Adversarial Machine Learning}

-High-fidelity simulators have become a cornerstone for developing and testing autonomous systems \citep{wu2020physical, zhang2024visual, nesti2022evaluating}.
-These platforms provide a critical bridge between digital adversarial optimization and physical-world evaluation by offering photorealistic graphics, dynamic environments, and configurable sensor suites.
-Simulators such as CARLA~\citep{dosovitskiy2017carla} and Airsim \citep{shah2017airsim}, both of which are built on Unreal Engine \citep{engine2018unreal}, excel at modeling real-world conditions including variable weather, lighting, and camera perspectives - making them ideal for generating diverse and scalable datasets.
-This capability has led to the creation of numerous synthetic datasets for tasks like semantic segmentation and object detection~\citep{fonder2019midair, wang2020tartanair, lin2022capturing, rizzoli2023syndrone, khose2024skyscenes, meier2024carladrone}.
-These datasets offer enhanced controllability and scalability compared to real-world benchmarks~\citep{nigam2018ensemble, lyu2020uavid, cai2025vdd}, enabling more systematic evaluation of perception models.

-However, a fundamental limitation persists across all these simulation frameworks: they are non-differentiable. \autoref{tab:comparison} shows a detailed comparison of \method{} and existing frameworks, highlighting it as the only framework that simultaneously allows environment customization and differentiation of textures on the 3D objects in realistic simulation While platforms facilitate dataset generation they provide no support for differentiable textures or gradient-based editing in the simulation.
-Thus, even though these frameworks are valuable during evaluation and data generation, they are lacking when it comes to the ability to seamlessly fit in the adversarial optimization pipeline.
+High-fidelity simulators have become a cornerstone for developing and testing autonomous systems \cite{wu2020physical, zhang2024visual, nesti2022evaluating} as they bridge adversarial optimization and physical-world evaluation by offering photorealistic graphics, dynamic environments, and configurable sensor suites.
+Simulators such as CARLA~\cite{dosovitskiy2017carla} and Airsim \cite{shah2017airsim}, both of which are built on Unreal Engine \cite{engine2018unreal}, excel at modeling real-world conditions including variable weather, lighting, and camera perspectives making them ideal for generating diverse and scalable datasets~\cite{fonder2019midair, wang2020tartanair, lin2022capturing, rizzoli2023syndrone, khose2024skyscenes, meier2024carladrone} that offer enhanced controllability and scalability compared to real-world benchmarks~\cite{nigam2018ensemble, lyu2020uavid, cai2025vdd}, enabling more systematic evaluation of perception models.
+However, all of them are non-differentiable. \autoref{tab:comparison} shows a detailed comparison of \method{} and existing frameworks, highlighting it as the only framework that simultaneously allows environment customization and differentiation of textures on the 3D objects in realistic simulation.
+While platforms facilitate dataset generation they provide no support for differentiable textures or gradient-based editing in the simulation.
+Thus, they lack the ability to seamlessly fit in the adversarial optimization pipeline.
 As a result, adversarial studies using these frameworks or datasets typically resort to post-hoc superimposition of adversarial textures onto rendered images.
-This approach breaks the rendering consistency, causing adversarial objects to appear disharmonious with the scene by failing to account for lighting, shadows, and occlusion \citep{xu2024imperceptible}.
-This limitation not only reduces visual realism but also severely undermines the transferability and effectiveness of such attacks in real-world scenarios \citep{nesti2022evaluating}.
+This approach breaks the rendering consistency, causing adversarial objects to appear disharmonious with the scene by failing to account for lighting, shadows, and occlusion \cite{xu2024imperceptible}.
+This limitation not only reduces visual realism, but also severely undermines the transferability and effectiveness of such attacks in real-world scenarios \cite{nesti2022evaluating}.